 Cataract often known as Motiabindu refers to a cloudy formation in the lens of the eye.
 A cataract begins to develop when proteins in the eye form clusters that prevent the lens from sending clear images to the retina.
 Cataract is usually caused by our body’s natural ageing process, but it can be the result of heredity or eye injury as well.
 This blog will provide you with all the information you need to know about Cataract.

-According to American Academy of Ophthalmology (AAO), the following signs show the onset of cataract:
+According to the American Academy of Ophthalmology (AAO), the following signs show the onset of cataract:

 - Blurred, fuzzy and hazy vision